-For troubleshooting and professional scripting, a command line interface is available by connecting a management computer to the DFL RS-232 serial Console.
-You can also use the SSH protocol for a secure connection to the DFL CLI from your internal network or the Internet.
+For troubleshooting and professional scripting, you can access the DFL command line interface (CLI) by connecting a management computer serial port to the DFL RS-232 serial Console connector.
+You can also use the SSH protocol to create a secure connection to the DFL CLI from any network connected to the DFL, including the Internet.
 Connecting to and using the DFL CLI is described in the DFL CLI Reference Guide.